 6. Listen to your favourite music and enjoy the alone time.
 While some enjoy exercising with friends, others appreciate the time alone with their headphones that exercise can offer.

 Registrations are now open for athletic events right around the country.
-See what’s happening in your State on our Participate in an Athletic Event page>
+It’s a great way to stay fit and raise funds for Parkinson’s research at the same time.
+See what’s happening in your State on our Participate in an Athletic Event page.